joshiteoshi/git-gud/deet-script.md

  - .gitignore files
    - typical in project directories
+   - usually one in the root folder of the repository
+   - but can have multiple of those files in subdirectories to
-   - used typically to hide project secrets (api access keys/key data files/intermediate files that are not impt)
+   - used typically to hide project secrets (api access keys/sensitive data files)
-   - <timo needs to add more here but his brain isnt working\>
+   - or not commit any intermediate/local test files (basically any files that are not important)
+   -
  - alternatives vcs
    - you can probably go your entire professional career without anything else
    - but it's fun to explore different tech